Not yet. When it’s time, you’ll know.

 Is Windows 11 for me?

 Windows 11 has been released, but there’s nothing compelling about it.
 The requirements remain confusing and likely to change.
 Windows 10 will be supported for at least three more years.
 Windows 11 is not something the average consumer should be concerned about until there are worthwhile reasons to make the switch.

 It’s out, but . . .

-But the truth of the matter is that as far as I’m concerned, Windows 11 rates a big “meh”.
+But regardless of its issues or improvements over time, the truth of the matter is that as far as I’m concerned, Windows 11 rates a big “meh”.